 35. Churn Rate

-Simply said, it is the rate of your customers that stop interacting with your company.
-In growth hacking, it is usually expressed by the percentage of people who have canceled their subscriptions.
+Simply put, this is the percentage of customers that stop interacting with your company during a given period.
+In growth hacking, it is usually expressed by the percentage of people who have cancelled their subscriptions.

 Its impact is more significant in the case of SaaS and other subscription-based companies.